 Wildfire burning along Central California freeway prompts evacuations south of Tracy

-A fast-spreading wildfire on the edge of a major freeway in California’s Central Valley has prompted evacuation orders for a handful of homes in the foothills southwest of Tracy.
+A fast-spreading wildfire on the edge of a major freeway in California’s Central Valley has prompted evacuation orders for homes in the foothills southwest of Tracy.

 The Corral Fire started around 3 p.m. along Corral Hollow Road in San Joaquin County, on land operated by the Lawrence Livermore National Laboratory’s Site 300, a facility that helps develop explosives material and other ordnance.

-Flames stoked by winds pushed the fire east, prompting the San Joaquin County Office of Emergency Services to issue mandatory evacuations for zones SJC 210 and SJC 211, as well as evacuation warnings for SJC 215.
+Flames stoked by winds pushed the fire east, prompting the San Joaquin County Office of Emergency Services to issue mandatory evacuations for zones SJC 210, SJC 211 and SJC 215.
 The area about 5 miles south of downtown Tracy is sparsely populated with ranch homes and other farmland.

 Several aerial firefighting resources have responded to the blaze after flames jumped a control line.
 Crews from the Alameda County Fire Department and South San Joaquin County Fire Authority are also at the scene, Cal Fire said.